net-lisias-kspu/ContractConfigurator/Parameters.md

  * [[Timer|Parameters#timer]]

 ### Vessel Parameters
-These are parameters that operator on vessels (manned or unmanned).
+These are parameters that operate on vessels (manned or unmanned).

 #### VesselParameterGroup
 The VesselParameterGroup parameter is used to group several child vessel parameters together.
 It can also be used to specify a duration for which the parameters must be true, and will track across non-active vessels.
 Note that when not used with a VesselParameterGroup parent parameter, the other vessel parameters on this page will only work with the active vessel.